dalong0514/readnotes/20210106计算原文/2021043Electron-From-Beginner-to-Pro/2021043Electron-From-Beginner-to-Pro0701.md

 Figure 7-6.
 A sample Message Dialog

-119

-Chapter 7 ■ Working With the Dialog MoDule

 The showMessageBox method also follows the same general parameter sequence: browserWindow, options, and the callback function.
 There are four variations of the MessageBox; info, error, question, and none.
 These are defined by setting the type property in the options object.
 On macOS, there is no difference in display of these MessageBox types, but on Windows, the icon will change to reflect the type (see Figures 7-7 through 7-10).

 Figure 7-7.
 The Info type MessageBox on Windows

 Figure 7-8.
 The error type MessageBox on Windows

-120

-Chapter 7 ■ Working With the Dialog MoDule

 Figure 7-9.
 The Warning type MessageBox on Windows